Nide17/med-blog/client/README.md

-### Medecine Blog
+### quiz-blog-rw

-This project was created to provide information about medecines and all health frequently asked questions
+This project was created to provide information about quizes and all asked questions

-It hosted at this [Link](https://med-blog-rw.herokuapp.com).
+It hosted at this [Link](https://quiz-blog-rw.herokuapp.com).